MFR6340/theenglishextension.org/young-world-1/unit-3: apples and crisps.md

 <img src="https://imgur.com/fQL4dqI.png" width="25%" />

+Considered a classic of children's literature.
 In the town of Chewandswallow, the inhabitants don’t grow food, they get their food three times a day from the sky.
 Eventually, the weather takes a turn for the worse when the portions get too large and start to destroy the town.
 (Lexile AD730L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Cloudy-with-Chance-of-Meatballs-Judith-Barrett/9780590303842" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003420295" rel="nofollow">Buy on Orell Füssli</a>